Py-xxx/WarStonks/README.md

 - Market
 - Events
 - Scanners

-The following areas still exist but are not feature-complete yet:

 - Opportunities
 - Trades
 - Portfolio

+The following area still exists but is not feature-complete yet:

 - Strategy

-Those pages are still scaffolded or partially mocked and should be treated as work in progress.
+Most major user-facing pages are now implemented with real local caching and live integrations. `Strategy` remains the main work-in-progress area.

 ## Tech Stack